 What cover is actually obtained will depend to some extent on what is available in the market and at what cost.
 However, the insuring party, whether Contractor or Employer, must insure against loss or damage to Works and Goods ‘for not less than the full reinstatement cost including the costs of demolition, removal of debris and professional fees and profit'.

-The required scope of this cover needs to be seen in conjunction with the Employer's Risk provisions, which as indicated above: 'shall cover all loss and damage from any cause not listed in Sub-Clause 17.3',92 subject to any Particular Conditions.
-Insurance for Contractor's Equipment93 has to be for 'not less than the full replacement value, including delivery to Site'.
+The required scope of this cover needs to be seen in conjunction with the Employer's Risk provisions, which as indicated above: ‘shall cover all loss and damage from any cause not listed in Sub-Clause 17.3', subject to any Particular Conditions.
+Insurance for Contractor's Equipment has to be for ‘not less than the full replacement value, including delivery to Site'.

 Indemnification and insurance - summary

-The Risk and Responsibility provisions103 (1999 Forms) are principally, though not exclusively, indemnities and the equivalent 2017 Clause is entitled Care of the Works and Indemnities.
+The Risk and Responsibility provisions are principally, though not exclusively, indemnities.
 The risk allocation can be broadly characterised as balanced, and several of the provisions are reciprocal or apply equally, as in the case of the exclusion of indirect or consequential loss.
-The Contractor is offered relief under the 1999 Forms in the form of time, money, or both, from its Care of the Works liabilities104 by the Employer's Risks provision,105 which resembles a list of force majeure events.
-The equivalent list of events under the 2017 contracts is contained in the Liability for Care of the Works provision.106
+The Contractor is offered relief in the form of time, money, or both, from its Care of the Works liabilities by the Employer's Risks provision, which resembles a list of force majeure events.

-The Employer's Risks provisions have a key role in the interpretation of the Insurance requirements in the 1999 contracts, whose complexity and numerous carve-outs and exceptions make generalisation about balance of risk allocation extremely difficult.107
+The Employer's Risks provisions have a key role in the interpretation of the Insurance requirements, whose complexity and numerous carve-outs and exceptions make generalisation about balance of risk allocation extremely difficult.

 As a general proposition, it can be said that the Parties agree to insure those risks as to damage, injury and third party liability which are insurable, and to pre-allocate responsibility for those which are not to be insured, or cannot be.
 There is a presumption that the Contractor will take responsibility for obtaining insurance, but this, and much of the question of scope of cover, can be agreed by the Parties and made the subject of Particular Conditions.

-The allocation of risks in a construction project – summary
+The allocation of risk in a construction project - summary

 Accurate risk identification and a fair and equitable allocation of risk are essential to ensuring the successful delivery of a project.
 Both the employer and the contractor must work co-operatively to seek an equitable sharing of risk based on an appropriate procurement methodology and seek to allocate typical risks in an efficient manner, in the light of the nature of the particular project and its specific considerations.
 In doing so, the intention is that the potential for frustration of the project schedule and the incidence of construction disputes will be reduced, to the benefit of all parties.